 Top 3 Points

 1. Touring an assisted living community before moving in helps you get a feel of the environment.

 2. Before making a decision, consider the community layout, costs and contracts, services and needs, and food and meal options.

 3. Refer to this 5-category assisted living interview checklist so you can ask the right questions.

-Bookmark our assisted living checklist so that you don’t miss out on discovering important information.
+Bookmark our assisted living checklist pdf so that you don’t miss out on discovering important information.